 In the midst of the Coronavirus (COVID-19) global pandemic, the CDC has recommended that everyone take steps to protect themselves and their communities, including avoiding close contact with others.
 If you have to take time off work sick, what are your legal rights?
 If your child’s school is closed or your work is closed, can you stay home with your children?

 Find out more about your right to paid sick time in Arizona below.
-Please note that you may also have an additional right to emergency paid leave for COVID-19 purposes under federal law, as described in more detail here.

 1) What does the Arizona Paid Sick Time law do?

 It gives workers sick time that can be used to recover from physical/mental illness or injury; to seek medical diagnosis, treatment, or preventative care; to care for a family member who is ill or needs medical diagnosis, treatment, or preventative care; when the worker’s place of business is closed by order of a public official due to a public health emergency or to care for a child whose school or childcare provider has been closed by order of a public official due to a public health emergency; to care for themselves or a family member when a health authority or health care provider determines that the worker’s or family member’s presence in the community presents a public health risk because of exposure to a communicable disease (regardless of whether the individual has contracted the disease); or to address certain needs that may arise if the worker or a family member are victims of domestic violence, a sexual offense, or stalking.

 In March 2020, Industrial Commission of Arizona released administrative guidance clarifying that sick time under Arizona’s sick time law can also be used by workers for certain COVID-19 related reasons, including if:

 - The worker or a family member contracts COVID-19;

 - The worker or a family member needs to be tested for COVID-19; or

 - The worker or a family member that the worker needs to care for has been quarantined due to potential exposure to COVID-19.